-- 3. Competition under these Rules is divided into men's and women's classifications (unless a Mixed Competition is organised in one of the limited cases set out in Rule 147). - 4.
+- 3. Competition under these Rules is divided into men's and women's classifications.
+When a Mixed Competition is organised outside the stadium or in one of the limited cases set out in Rule 147, separate men's and women's classification results should still be declared or otherwise indicated. - 4.
 An athlete shall be eligible to compete in men's competition if he is recognised as a male in law and is eligible to compete under the Rules and Regulations. - 5.
 An athlete shall be eligible to compete in women's competition if she is recognised as a female in law and is eligible to compete under the Rules and Regulations. - 6.
 The Council shall approve Regulations to determine the eligibility for women's competition of - (a) females who have undergone male to female sex reassignment; and - (b) females with hyperandrogenism.